 An evening at Chez Henri is like being in a New York City bar on the coast of Bretagne.
 On a typical evening, jazz standards play as Leslie, the sommelier pours wine from her beloved collection, and Philippe rhythmically shucks the main attraction: oysters.

 That family vibe extends to your hosts.
 Like any good mama, Leslie loves her 50 wines equally (and don’t you dare ask her to pick favorites).
 But rest assured, not one of them has ever disappointed.

 I hear you, oysters aren’t for everyone.
-Chez Henri still has you covered, with salmon served two ways, Spanish sardines, organic Swiss caviar (what??), and creamy St Marcelin cheese.
+Chez Henri still has you covered, with lobster rolls, wild smoked salmon, Spanish sardines, organic Swiss caviar (what??), and creamy St Marcelin cheese.
 Lemon tart provides a sweet finish.
 A live jazz band plays every Thursday at the Rive location.

 Totally cool for groups or singles, and dogs, it turns out, are welcome.